huggingface/datasets/datasets/bbc_hindi_nli/README.md

 ### Dataset Summary

 - Dataset for Natural Language Inference in Hindi Language.
 BBC Hindi Dataset consists of textual-entailment pairs.
-- Each row of the Datasets if made up of 4 columns - Context, Hypothesis, Entailment_Label and Topic_Label.
+- Each row of the Datasets if made up of 4 columns - Premise, Hypothesis, Label and Topic.
 - Context and Hypothesis is written in Hindi while Entailment_Label is in English.
 - Entailment_label is of 2 types - entailed and not-entailed.
 - Dataset can be used to train models for Natural Language Inference tasks in Hindi Language.